Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists meeting formats, gives concrete examples (Open, Closed, Speaker, Beginners), and explains the purpose: mapping human-friendly names to BMLT format IDs.
-This distinguishes it clearly from siblings that deal with meetings, server info, etc.
+The description clearly states the verb ('List') and resource ('available meeting formats'), with concrete examples (Open, Closed, Speaker, Beginners, language tags) and a clear purpose: mapping human-friendly format names to BMLT format IDs.
+This distinguishes it from sibling list tools that focus on meetings, server info, etc.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.